JRS emergency services for displaced people in Syria. (Jesuit Refugee Service)

 One third of the Syrian population is in dire need of humanitarian assistance.
 Those forcibly displaced either within the country or across the borders total nearly eight million people.

-Dare we wash our hands of their plight like Pilate, or shall we bathe ourselves in solidarity — remembering, as we wash, that these injustices can be prevented.
+Dare we wash our hands of their plight like Pilate, or shall we immerse ourselves in solidarity — remembering that these injustices can be addressed?

 Lord, may we not wash our hands of our brothers and sisters in Syria, and may you rain down upon them with all of the love and peace you were denied in your condemnation.